openSUSE/docker-containers/derived_images/portus/README.md

 Docker image for Portus.

-The master branch of this repository is going to include the files needed to build Portus from HEAD.
+The master branch of this repository is going to include the files needed to build Portus from the `master` branch, which is tagged as `head`.
 Other branches are available to build Portus out of more stable branches.
-These branches are going to be named using the following
+These branches are going to be named using the following scheme: `portus-<release>`.

-scheme: `portus-<release>`.
+Moreover, note that the deployment method has changed quite a lot:

+- From 2.0 to 2.2, Portus uses Apache.
+- From 2.3 onwards (including `head`), Portus uses Puma.

+This file contains instructions on the Puma deployment.
+If you want to know more about how to deploy other versions of Portus, please refer to this file on their respective branches.

 ## Security